Sandeepa1995/MorfiConvert/README.md

 ```
 or

-Using the MorfiConvert in a project where CMake is used via downloading this github repo, including it in you project (say the include folder) and then adding the following lines to the CMake file,
+Using the MorfiConvert in a project where CMake is used via downloading this GitHub repo, including it in your project (say the include folder) and then adding the following lines to the CMakeLists.txt file,
 ```sh
 #some code
 include_directories("${CMAKE_SOURCE_DIR}/include/MorfiConvert")